aserg-ufmg/CSIndex/README.md

 CSIndexbr (https://csindexbr.org) provides transparent data about Brazilian scientific production in Computer Science.
 We index full research papers published in selected conferences and journals.
 The papers are retrieved from <a href="https://dblp.org/">DBLP</a>.

+CSIndexbr is implemented in Python 2.7 (backend scripts) and the interfaces is HTML/Javascript.

 # Scripts

 **All these script must be called from "data" folder:**